amcmullen9291/AisleInventory/README.md

 Google Authenticate is working on  http://127.0.0.1:3000

 - My commits got out of sync at the end of development; I have the finished repo in this file but, to view the entie history of commits, please visit https://github.com/amcmullen9291/Aisles.git .

+The seed data should be populated in this order: Manufacturer, Aisle, Occasion, Card